roddhjav/apparmor.d/docs/security/threat.md

 ## Modularity

-Across the linux ecosystem, treats can varies.
-As such not all threats are relevant to all users and some threats only matter for some security models.
-As such the underlying implementation should be modular enough to allow selection of the relevant threats and to enforce a given security model even if it lead to a trade off in terms of usability.
+Across the linux ecosystem, threats can vary.
+As such, not all threats are relevant to all users and some threats only matter for some security models.
+As such, the underlying implementation should be modular enough to allow selection of the relevant threats and to enforce a given security model even if it leads to a trade-off in terms of usability.

 ## Threats

 !!! warning "Work in progress"

-    This threats are not yet properlly defined.
-Comments and feedbacks are welcome.
+    These threats are not yet properly defined.
+Comments and feedback are welcome.
 [Discuss it on Github](https://github.com/roddhjav/apparmor.d/discussions/1013)

 ### `PA` Physical access